 For residential-only development, if a project is located within the boundaries of a Mixed Use Activity Center which is not within the Urban Residential Fringe Subdistrict or Urban Coastal Fringe Subdistrict, up to sixteen (16) residential units per gross acre may be permitted.
-If such a project is located within the boundaries of a Mixed Use Activity Center which is within the Urban Coastal Fringe Subdistrict, the eligible density shall be limited to four (4) dwelling units per acre, except as allowed by the Density Rating System and the Bayshore/Gateway Triangle Redevelopment Overlay.
-If such a project is located within the boundaries of a Mixed Use Activity Center which is within the Urban Residential Fringe Subdistrict, eligible density shall be as allowed by that Subdistrict.
+Development located within the boundaries of a Mixed Use Activity Center and outside of the Coastal High Hazard Area, in all Subdistricts, may be permitted up to twenty-five (25) units per gross acre in accordance with the standards of the Mixed-Income Housing Program for housing that is affordable as outlined in the LDC.
+If such a project is located within the boundaries of a Mixed Use Activity Center which is within the Urban Coastal Fringe Subdistrict, the eligible density shall be limited to four (4) dwelling units per acre, except as allowed by the Density Rating System, the Bayshore/Gateway Triangle Redevelopment Overlay, and the Mixed-Income Housing Program for housing that is affordable outlined in the LDC.
+If such a project is located within the boundaries of a Mixed Use Activity Center which is within the Urban Residential Fringe Subdistrict. eligible density shall be as allowed by that Subdistrict, except as allowed by the Mixed-Income Housing Program for housing that is affordable outlined in the LDC.
 For a residential-only project located partially within and partially outside of an Activity Center, the density accumulated from the Activity Center portion of the project may be distributed throughout the project.

-Mixed-use developments - whether consisting of residential units located above commercial uses, in an attached building, or in a freestanding building - are allowed and encouraged within Mixed Use Activity Centers.
+Mixed-use developments-whether consisting of residential units located above commercial uses, in an attached building, or in a freestanding building-are allowed and encouraged within Mixed Use Activity Centers.
 Density for such a project is calculated based upon the gross project acreage within the Activity Center.
 If such a project is located within the boundaries of a Mixed Use Activity Center which is not within the Urban Residential Fringe Subdistrict and is not within the Coastal High Hazard Area, the eligible density is sixteen (16) dwelling units per acre.
-If such a project is located within the boundaries of a Mixed Use Activity Center that is not within the Urban Residential Fringe Subdistrict but is within the Coastal High Hazard Area, the eligible density shall be limited to four (4) dwelling units per acre, except as allowed by the Bayshore/Gateway Triangle Redevelopment Overlay.
-If such a project is located within the boundaries of a Mixed Use Activity Center which is within the Urban Residential Fringe Subdistrict, eligible density shall be as allowed by that Subdistrict.
+Development located within the boundaries of a Mixed Use Activity Center in all Subdistricts may be permitted up to twenty-five (25) units per gross acre in accordance with the standards of the Mixed-Income Housing Program for housing that is affordable as outlined in the LDC.
+If such a project is located within the boundaries of a Mixed Use Activity Center that is not within the Urban Residential Fringe Subdistrict but is within the Coastal High Hazard Area, the eligible density shall be limited to four (4) dwelling units per acre, except as allowed by the Bayshore/Gateway Triangle Redevelopment Overlay and the Mixed-Income Housing Program for housing that is affordable outlined in the LDC.
+If such a project is located within the boundaries of a Mixed Use Activity Center which is within the Urban Residential Fringe Subdistrict, eligible density shall be as allowed by that Subdistrict, except as allowed by the Mixed-Income Housing Program for housing that is affordable outlined in the LDC.
 For a project located partially within and partially outside of an Activity Center, and the portion within an Activity Center is developed as mixed use, some of the density accumulated from the Activity Center portion of the project may be distributed to that portion of the project located outside of the Activity Center.
 In order to promote compact and walkable mixed use projects, where the density from a mixed use project is distributed outside the Activity Center boundary: